Pulse Report on the State of IT Service Management Reveals that Enterprises are Prioritizing Artificial Intelligence for ITSM in 2019

 Reducing Help Desk Call Volume and MTTR are Top Two Initiatives for IT Leaders

-LAS VEGAS, Nevada, February 19, 2019 – PINK 2019 – Espressive, the pioneer in AI for enterprise service management, today released the findings of a new Pulse Report focusing on the top IT service management (ITSM) strategies and initiatives for 2019.
+SANTA CLARA, Calif., February 18, 2019 – Espressive, the pioneer in AI for enterprise service management, today released the findings of a new Pulse Report focusing on the top IT service management (ITSM) strategies and initiatives for 2019.
 The report revealed that AI-based consumer-like apps will be critical to further digital transformation for key ITSM initiatives such as reducing help desk call volume and mean time to repair (MTTR).
 History has proven employees are not willing to sift through knowledge base articles and submit help desk tickets through portals when they have Alexa-like ease of use and immediacy for answers at home.
 They are looking for a simpler approach to getting help at work with accessibility from any device.
 The report, conducted by Gatepoint Research, surveyed senior IT decision makers across a wide variety of industries.

 “Technology decision makers are realizing that AI will be imperative for digital transformation strategies in 2019,” said Pat Calhoun, CEO and founder at Espressive.
 “We’re experiencing a significant increase in the number of enterprise CIOs actively reaching out to us for near-term AI initiatives for ITSM.
 Enterprises have an opportunity to augment ITSM with AI solutions that eliminate complexity and make getting immediate answers to questions and resolution to issues a frictionless process for employees.”